sauvc/rulebook/rulebook.md

 - If lasers are used, they must be of class 2 or lower.
 Care must be taken to protect all persons at the venue from harm.
 Beams must be oriented in such a fashion that they cannot shine into the eyes of the spectators.

 ![flare](img/killswitch.jpg)
-<div style="text-align:center"> Figure 13.
+<div class="caption"> Figure 13.
 Example a kill switch on an AUV from 2016 Competition.</div>

 ### Communications